-To: Dr. Charles Johns

-From: Rosanne Williamson and Jennifer Pearson

-Re: Consolidated District Plan

-Date: June 14, 2021
+To: Dr. Charles Johns From: Rosanne Williamson, Jennifer Pearson, and Ryan Bretag Re: Consolidated District Plan (Regarding Consolidation of Federal Grants) Date: June 13, 2022

 Recommendation

 The administration is seeking approval of the Consolidated District Plan for FY 2022 for the following grants: Title I, Part A, Title II- Part A, Title IV-Part A, Title III - Language Instruction Educational Program (LIEP), Title III - Immigrant Education Program, and IDEA, Part B Flow-Through.
 Approval of this plan is merely a procedural requirement and does not signal any change in the grants for which we apply or receive.